DiehlTalla/YT_ELT/README.md

 The CI-CD part of this project is needed for when you make a change the Airflow code, docker image, packages, etc and want to test that the DAGs are still working as expected.
 CI-CD is implemented using Github Actions.

-## **License**

-This project is proprietary and intended for educational use only.
-Enrolled students may use this code for personal learning purposes.
-Redistribution, resale, or public sharing of this code is not permitted.
-See [LICENSE](LICENSE) for full details.

-The `docker-compose.yaml` file is derived from the [Apache Airflow](https://airflow.apache.org/) project and is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-See [NOTICE](NOTICE) for attribution details.